basho/basho_docs/source/languages/en/riak/theory/concepts/Vector-Clocks.md

 `small_vclock` and `big_vclock` the age of each entry is checked.
 If the entry is younger than `young_vclock` it is not pruned.
 If the entry is older than `old_vclock` than it is pruned.

-## Client vs Vnode Vector Clocks

-Prior to Riak 1.0, all put requests should have been submitted with a client id.
-The jobs of coordinating a put request and incrementing the associated vector clock were handled by the vnode which received the request.
-If a client id was not submitted, a random one was generated and used to increment the vector clock.
-This resulted in potentially unbounded vector clock growth with poorly-behaved clients.

-As of Riak 1.0, vector clocks are (by default) managed directly by the vnodes using internal counters and identifiers.
-This constrains the growth of the vector clocks but adds some latency to writes.

 ## More Information